dopestfinancial/Dopest-DD-Alpha-Edition/README.md

 * DD post must have a ticker in the title (with or without '$')
 * Author must have at least two analyzable stonks
   * Posted at least 5 days ago
-  * Stonks must be listed on Yahoo Finance
+  * Stonks must be listed on Yahoo Finance (we use `yfinance` to collect the analytics of the stonk)
 * One of the total percent (1 day, 5 day, or until now) of their virtual portfolio must be at least 20%
 * That same total percent must have at least 60% correctness (60% of their stonks returned at least 1% gains)
 * The average gain must be at least 5%